 Luckily, in the summer 2020 edition of WWDC, Apple decided to push the iPad experience even further with iPadOS 14, introducing the new Scribble mode, a compact UI, and several essential system-wide redesign features.

 This new design took the best ideas from macOS and iOS and combined them into something that looks new but feels very familiar.
 It reminded us that the iPad is a device in its own right, and urges designers and developers to make an effort and adapt a digital product’s design according to the device it will run on.

 How to adapt an app to the iPad?

 When adapting your current iPad apps, you should revolve around two goals, or checkpoints, depending on the app and its purpose: layout and user interaction.

 Design and layout app adaptation

-Can you tell what's wrong with user experience in the screen below?
+Can you tell what’s wrong with the user experience in the screen below?

-Ever since iPadOS 13, iPad app come in two width classes – regular and compact.
+Ever since iPadOS 13, iPad apps come in two width classes – regular and compact.

 Compact sizes are used for slide-over apps.
 This means that if this app happens to be displayed in its compact width, the sidebar will never appear and the user will navigate through tabs.
 However, once any app is in its split view or full size, the sidebar is the way to go.

 Apps should never use both the sidebar and tab bar at the same time because it can be confusing to the user.
 Stick to one option depending on the app width.